varvet/serenade.js/README.md

 ## Important Note!

 This is an ongoing, pre-alpha project.
-This README was written first, and describes how this framework is intended to work and may not reflect how it actually works right now.
 Please do not assume that this project is ready for production use, it may eventually be, but it is not right now.

 Currently, versions of Internet Explorer below IE9 are not supported.
 In the future, IE7+ will be supported.
 Support for IE6 is not planned.